Computable analysis: Analogy with topology

 The analogy suggests that general topology and computability are nearly mirror images of each other.
 The analogy has been made rigorous in the case of locally compact spaces.
-This has resulted in the creation of sub-areas of general topology like domain theory which study topological spaces very unlike the Hausdorff spaces studied by most people in mathematical analysis — these spaces become natural under the analogy.
+This has resulted in the creation of sub-areas of general topology like domain theory that study topological spaces very unlike the Hausdorff spaces studied by most people in mathematical analysis — these spaces become natural under the analogy.